yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/inspector.md

 Note that script file is also a type of asset.
 Therefore the script asset reference attribute used by components shown on the top of the above picture is also represented by a yellow label.
 ---

-Continue to read the introductory document of [console.md].
+Continue on to read about [console.md].